MatanAvitan/noisy_student/README.md

 7. Optional: run the following command in tmux - run in shell:
 `tmux`

+8. cd to the noisy_student directory:
+`cd noisy_student`

-8. Build the docker file:
+9. Build the docker file:
 `sudo docker-compose build`

-9. Run the docker file:
+10. Run the docker file:
 `sudo docker run --gpus all --shm-size=100gb --name noisy_student bestteam/noisy_student:latest`

 Note: we did not use docker-compose in this stage since docker compose does not suppor NVIDIA GPUs yet - see https://github.com/docker/compose/issues/6691

-10. To find the trained models or logs in the docker - start the noisy_student container, and check the outputs directory:
+11. To find the trained models or logs in the docker - start the noisy_student container, and check the outputs directory:
 ```sh
 sudo docker start noisy_student
 sudo docker exec -it noisy_student bash